JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-268. ### Should keys be globally unique?
+268. ### Is it keys should be globally unique?
-     The keys used within arrays should be unique among their siblings but they don’t need to be globally unique. i.e, You can use the same keys with two different arrays.
+     Keys used within arrays should be unique among their siblings but they don’t need to be globally unique. i.e, You can use the same keys with two different arrays.

-     For example, the below `Book` component uses two arrays with different arrays,
+     For example, the below book component uses two arrays with different arrays,

      ```javascript
      function Book(props) {